View your child's medical records and schedule appointments through our secure, online portal, day or night.

 - Limit the amount of added fats (like butter, mayo, or salad dressing) to the size of the top of your thumb.

 And don't forget the good news about portions: they work both ways.
 You may want to cut back on spaghetti portions, but you can dish out more than one serving of carrots or green beans.
-This can help make the "five a day" fruit and vegetable goal more attainable.
+This can help make the "five a day" fruit and vegetable goal more doable.

 Remember the role you play in showing kids how to size up portions.
 If you eat two heaping helpings of food each night, that's what your kids will learn too.